-Life Insurance Rates for Seniors by Rate Classes
+Life Insurance for Seniors by Rate Classes

 Small, burial plans may not even have different rate classes.
 They just rate by age and in some cases, by use of tobacco.
-For larger amounts of coverage, you will probably find that companies will offer cheaper rates to people that they believe are lower risks because of answers to health questions.
+For larger amounts of coverage, you will probably find that life insurance companies will offer cheaper rates to people that they believe are lower risks because of answers to health questions.

-This is a list of rating classes that insurance companies might have.
+This is a list of rating classes that life insurance companies might have.
 They are listed in order of most affordable to more expensive:

 - Preferred Plus quotes: Insurers may offer this rating for applicants who are in excellent health, healthy lifestyle habits, and no red flags on their medical history.